marcusdavidalo/noughtsandcrosses-backend/README.md

 In future iterations, it would be beneficial to add more robust error handling to ensure that any potential issues are handled gracefully.

-## Code Formatting and Comments

-The code is well-formatted and commented to provide clarity on its functionality.
-It follows standard coding conventions for NodeJS.

 ## Simplicity

 The focus of this project was on simplicity, both in terms of its design and implementation.
 The game mechanics are straightforward and easy to understand.